 To Assemble

-- Cut the green onion into thin rounds.
+- Cut 1 green onion/scallion into thin rounds.
 Slice the fish cake diagonally into thin slices.

-- Boil the noodles according to the package instructions.
-I cook slightly less time than indicated cooking time.
-Make sure to use hands to separate the noodles before adding to the boiling water.
-With chopsticks, constantly separate the noodles in the water.
+- Boil 2 servings Okinawa soba noodles according to the package instructions.
+I cook slightly less than the indicated cooking time.
+Make sure to use your hands to separate the noodles before adding them to the boiling water.
+With chopsticks, separate the noodles in the water.

-- Pick up the noodles with a fine mesh sieve (or drain the noodles into a colander in the sink).
+- Pick up the noodles with a fine-mesh sieve (or drain the noodles into a colander in the sink).
 Make sure the noodles are well-drained so excess water won’t dilute the soup.
-Place the noodles in a serving bowl.
+Divide the noodles into individual serving bowls.

-- Pour the pork/dashi soup broth over the noodles.
-Place the stewed pork belly slices atop.
-Top with fish cakes, green onions, and red pickled ginger.
+- Pour the pork and dashi soup broth over the noodles.
+Place the stewed pork belly slices on top.
+Top with fish cakes, green onions, and pickled red ginger (beni shoga or kizami beni shoga).
 Serve immediately.

 To Store

-- You can keep the toppings and soup in separate airtight containers and store in the refrigerator for up to 4-5 days and in the freezer for a month.
-Noodles have to be prepared fresh before serving.
+- You can keep the toppings and soup in separate airtight containers and store in the refrigerator for up to 4–5 days and in the freezer for a month.
+Prepare the noodles fresh just before serving.

 Just made myself a pot!
 I added charred onion and ginger during the broth-making process for some extra flavor.
 It’s so simple, but delicious.
 Thank you so much for the recipe!